fortinet-solutions-cse/fortiosapi/README.md

 will take some time (like 40mins) monitor with
 `watch -c juju status --color`

-Check the README in this folder.

-The fortigate folder shows how to use cloud-init, heat-template (even from horizon).
+Fortigate/Fortios folders deal with fortinet products on openstack/heat.

+Cloudify deal with a full MANO implementation and blueprint.

+Check the README in every folder for details.
+Those can be used on public or personnal real openstack with minimum adaptation.